 Bottin Cartographes have successfully brought a lawsuit against Google in France.
-Bottin claim that Google has been anti-competitive when offering their free Google Maps API service to businesses and that this is not competitive with its own services.
+Bottin claims that Google has been anti-competitive when offering its free Google Maps API service to businesses and that this is not competitive with its own services.
 Of course, Google will appeal against this, and may well win, but it has potentially huge implications.

 Perhaps Bottin Cartographes, and other organisations, should think like this too, and look for ways to capitalise on what must be a larger Worldwide market for business mapping services!

 What’s your view?
 Is there a net benefit or a disadvantage to having companies like Google building the same services as you?
 Add your comments below…